All Episodes

 The police are going to bunker into Newark to protect innocent bystanders from being gunned down in the streets.

-How does that jibe with what we're being told about what went on in Ferguson?
+Now, wait a minute, how does that jive with what we're being told about what went on in Ferguson?

 How can you have three people dead, 11 multiple shootings, and the solution in Newark is the cops?